 Sacred site: Kafr Kanna (traditional) or Khirbet Qana (archaeological) — two sites in Galilee contend.
 The Church of the Wedding Feast in Kafr Kanna, 8 km northeast of Nazareth, is the traditional pilgrimage destination; stone water jars are displayed inside.

-Fruit of the Mystery: Conversion
+Fruit of the Mystery: Christian Witness and Conversion

-Why Conversion?
+Why Christian Witness and Conversion?

-Conversion flows from the Proclamation because the Kingdom’s arrival demands a total reorientation of the person.
-The Greek word in Mark 1:15 is metanoia — meta (change) + noia (mind) — not merely feeling sorry but a structural change in how one sees and inhabits reality.
-At Nazareth, Jesus reads Isaiah 61:1–2 and announces: “Today this scripture is fulfilled in your hearing” (Luke 4:21) — the inaugural proclamation of the Kingdom in his own person, present tense.
-The exorcisms are signs of the Kingdom’s arrival: “If it is by the finger of God that I cast out demons, then the kingdom of God has come upon you” (Luke 11:20).
+Christian Witness and Conversion flows from the Proclamation because the Kingdom’s arrival demands a total reorientation of the person — and then sends the reoriented person out to proclaim it.
+The Greek word in Mark 1:15 is metanoia — meta (change) + nous (mind) — not merely feeling sorry but a structural change in how one sees and inhabits reality.
+At Nazareth, Jesus reads Isaiah 61:1–2 and announces, “This day is fulfilled this scripture in your ears” (Luke 4:21) — the inaugural proclamation of the Kingdom in his own person, present tense.
+The exorcisms are signs of the Kingdom’s arrival: “if I by the finger of God cast out devils, doubtless the kingdom of God is come upon you” (Luke 11:20).
+But the call is never private: the same Christ who says “repent, and believe the gospel” also calls disciples and sends them out, so that those who receive the word become those who carry it.
 Aquinas on justification identifies conversio ad Deum — the decisive turning of the will toward God — as the central movement of the soul’s restoration (ST I–II, Q. 113).
-Entering the Kingdom means crossing from one dominion into another — from the reign of sin into the reign of grace.
+The fruit is conversion that overflows into witness: the heart turned from sin to grace, and the courage to testify to the One who turned it.

 Sources: Mark 1:15 (Greek: metanoia) · Luke 4:18–21 (Isaiah 61:1–2) · Luke 11:20 (Kingdom signs) · Thomas Aquinas, ST I–II, Q. 113